Using Custom Context with Your Bot

 ctx.doSomething();

-- Bot Initialization: We create an instance of
+- Bot Initialization: We create an instance of Botwith the custom context typeMyContext.

-. - contextBuilder: We use the
+- contextBuilder: We use the Bot.contextBuildermethod to set the custom context constructor.

-method to set the custom context constructor. - Command Handler: Inside the command handler, we can now call the custom method
+- Command Handler: Inside the command handler, we can now call the custom method doSomethingdefined inMyContext.

 Advanced Usage: Custom Context with Additional Properties

-If you look closely, the Bot.contextBuilder
+If you look closely, the Bot.contextBuilder method accepts a ContextConstructor which is defined as follows:

 typedef ContextConstructor<CTX extends Context> = FutureOr<CTX> Function({